Top European Countries Offering the Most English-Speaking Jobs

 Can I live in Spain or Portugal if I only speak English?

-Similarly in Lisbon, as the international market is growing the demand for language speakers is increasing.
-Even though the volume of opportunities for only English-speaking professionals might be lower in Lisbon than in Barcelona you will find a great portfolio of opportunities if you speak another European language at a native-like level or even only in English if you have time and the right network.
+Similarly in Lisbon, as the international market is growing the demand for European language speakers is increasing.
+Even though the volume of opportunities for only English-speaking professionals might be lower in Lisbon than in Barcelona you will find a great portfolio of opportunities if you speak another European language at a native level.

 You want to move to Portugal?
 Find out all about the Top In-Demand Jobs and the economic situation in Portugal here.

-How to find an English-speaking job in Europe?
+How to Find an English-Speaking or Multilingual Job in Europe?

 Considering all the information given above you probably already figured out that there are many ways to find an English-speaking job in Europe.
 One way is to search online job boards or company websites for open positions.
 Another way is to contact companies directly and inquire about English-speaking job openings.
 Finally, many recruitment agencies like Blu Selection specialise in finding employment for English speakers in Europe.